akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise0.md

 ### Login to the Azure Portal

 1. Launch the Azure Portal(https://portal.azure.com) in the desktop on left side.
 You can use the shortcut on the desktop.
-You'd be asked to choose default browser configurations but You can skip those for now by clicking cancel.
+You would be asked to choose default browser configurations but you can skip those for now by clicking cancel.

    ![](images/azureportal.png)

 2. Use **<inject key="AzureAdUserEmail"></inject>** as **Username** and click on **Next**.
 Please use right click > **copy** to copy the username and paste inside the browser.
 You should allow **clipboard access** when asked by the browser.

-3. In the next step, use **<inject key="AzureAdUserPassword"></inject>** as **Password**  and Click **Sign In**
+3. In the next step, use **<inject key="AzureAdUserPassword"></inject>** as **Password**  and Click on **Sign In**

-4. On Stay signed in the pop-up window, click **No**.
+4. On Stay signed in the pop-up window, click on **No**.

    ![](images/fpage.png)